Share this post:

 28.11.2025

 Great to see the Peel Tower project mentioned again in the Greenmount Voice.
 They’re right… this project is a really great example of the wonderful work that can be done when local partners work together.
-A huge thank you to the Greenmount volunteers for their support!
+A huge thank you to the Greenmount volunteers for their support, and to the amazing team at The National Lottery Heritage Fund for funding the project!

 For those of you outside of Greenmount, you can read the update here: Peel Tower Greenmount Voice Update